 At all times within this question is the expectation that the participant takes responsibility for resolution and the means of creating that, but does not ignore their discomfort in being in the same room with the other person.
 If the person is clear they do not wish to be in the same room it is often a sign that their original decision to come to mediation has not been owned by them, and a sense of compulsion to be involved has existed and so this statement allows them the opportunity to not continue with something they did not originally want.

 Also, it provides an opportunity to explore other ways in which they may wish to pursue resolution if they do not wish to meet face to face, and often participants will decide to write to the other person or will phone them, or will create other ways of dealing with their situation that resolves it for them.
-These are common practises within mediation and not ‘theory’ or ‘wishful thinking’ as is sometimes suggested to me.
-These are practises that I and colleagues have carried through in disputes in a range of different areas of practise over a period of many years.
-It works because it has a clear set of philosophies and principles and practises that arise from them.
+These are common practices within mediation and not ‘theory’ or ‘wishful thinking’ as is sometimes suggested to me.
+These are practises that I and colleagues have carried through in disputes in a range of different areas of application of mediation over a period of many years.
+It works because it has a clear set of philosophies and principles, and practices that arise from them.

 In my experience, shuttle mediation comes about for two main reasons:

 - There is a ‘determination’ on the part of the mediator to ‘make participants connect’ even where it is fairly clear they do not wish to as they have not had ownership of the decision to participate in mediation, or have been ‘cajoled’ into continuing with it by the mediator who perhaps has come to measure their own ‘success’ by their ability to persuade people to use mediation and so see resistance as a challenge to their reputation and, it has to be said, their ego, and this overrides acknowledgement of the party’s wishes.